-Another challenge is the ever-changing nature of validation.
+Software companies should approach the idea of PCI compliance with a flexible mindset.
+Compliance is an ongoing process.
 Just because your company was in full compliance last year, or last month, or even yesterday, doesn’t mean it is at this moment.
-Compliance is an ongoing process.

-This was illustrated in the case of Heartland Payment Systems (HPS), which gained world-wide notoriety for a data breach that affected PCI compliance.
-HPS paid an outside firm to guarantee remaining in full PCI compliance at all times.
-Unbeknownst to HPS or the outside vendor, malware infected its corporate network and made a leap to its payment processing network.
+This was illustrated in the case of Heartland Payment Systems (HPS), which gained worldwide notoriety for a data breach that affected PCI compliance.
+HPS paid an outside firm to guarantee full PCI compliance at all times.
+But unbeknownst to HPS or the outside vendor, malware infected its corporate network and later spread to its payment processing network.

 HPS was immediately delisted by Visa and Mastercard, saw its stock fall 78%, and lost 5,000 merchants.
-Its total loss was $170 million.
+The monetary cost of the data breach was around $170 million.

-In the end, HPS worked with the regulatory authority to tighten its security processes.
-The company developed an incident response plan based on PCI compliance.
-And good news: Albert Gonzalez, lthe eader of the hackers responsible for the breach, received the longest sentence ever given for cybercrime.
+In the end, HPS worked with the regulatory authority to tighten its security processes and even developed an incident response plan based on PCI compliance.

-Unfortunately, if you ever fall into noncompliance, it can affect your business forever.
-Not only will you be issued fines of $5,000 to $100,000 a month until the issue is resolved, you’ll also face additional fees from the payment brands for the life of your business.
-The fees are given as a penalty, and as a way to compensate card issuers for the risk of doing business with you.
+As we’ve learned, not being PCI compliant, can have long-lasting implications for your company.
+Not only will you be issued fines of $5,000 to $100,000 a month until the issue is resolved, but you’ll also face additional fees from the payment brands.
+The fees are given as a penalty, and as a way to compensate card issuers for the risk of doing business with your software company.